I currently work at Google.

-I am a Ph.D. student in Computer Science & Engineering at the University of Washington, where I work in the Systems Lab and am advised by Dan Ports and Tom Anderson.
-My interests lie in the theory and practice of distributed systems.
+In 2022, I finished my Ph.D. in Computer Science & Engineering at the University of Washington, where I worked in the Systems Lab and was advised by Dan Ports and Tom Anderson.

 22 Mar 2019